EmilyELopez/emilyelopez.github.io/_news/announcement_2.md

 Since its inception, the [EDGE foundation](https://www.edgeforwomen.org/) aims to increase equity in mathematics, support the next generation of STEM leaders, and creating diverse scientific communities.
 I was fortunate to be part of the 2022 cohort, where I was I able to create lasting friendships and work with other talented women pursuing graduate degrees in the mathematical sciences.

-Below are a snapshot of our :gb: memories.
+Below are some snapshots of our :gb: memories.

 ---